NUMarsIce/NUice/README.md

 # ROS Install

 This project uses ROS melodic on Ubuntu 18.04.
 I would suggest running [Ubuntu 18](https://releases.ubuntu.com/18.04.5/) on a Virtual Machine such as [VirtualBox](https://www.virtualbox.org/wiki/Downloads) if you do not want to dual boot.
+If you are unfamilliar with Virtual Machines, [this is a good tutorial](https://linuxhint.com/install_ubuntu_18-04_virtualbox/) to get one up and running.

 In terminal, run these commands in succession (following [this](http://wiki.ros.org/melodic/Installation) tutorial)
 ```bash